brynnhs/Demo3/README.md

 If you run into a bump in creating your experiment, feel free to hit up the [PsychoPy discussion board](https://discourse.psychopy.org/c/online/14).

 ### Premade Experiments
 PsychoPy tasks are uploaded to the website [Pavlovia](https://pavlovia.org/explore?sort=DEFAULT) to be run participants online and / or used by other researchers.
 You can find many different experiments, look at how they were coded, download them to use on PsychoPy yourself, and test run them.
-When reading about a new kind of task in literature, it's helpful to look on Pavlovia (if you can't find it with a google search) so you can run through the stimulus presentation yourself to better visualize the task.
+When reading about a new kind of task in literature, it's helpful to look on Pavlovia so you can run through the stimulus presentation yourself to better visualize the task.

 ### Books and Articles
 * If you’re more of a reader than a viewer, PyschoPy has its own textbook detailing how its own how to’s.
 You can buy the textbook [here](https://us.sagepub.com/en-us/nam/building-experiments-in-psychopy/book253480) and you definitely cannot find it for free [here](https://ca1lib.org/book/11813584/6fb110).